Table Of Contents

 Lower training costs

 Freelancers have typically experienced professionals and may require less training than internal employees, saving the agency money on training costs.
-For example, if an agency spends $5,000 per year on training for an employee and hires a freelancer who is already trained and skilled in PPC, the agency would save $5,000 per year on training costs.
+For example, if an agency spends $5,000 per year on employee training and hires a freelancer who is already trained and skilled in PPC, the agency would save $5,000 per year on training costs.

-It’s important to keep in mind that these are just examples, and the actual savings will depend on the specific circumstances of the agency.
+It’s important to keep in mind that these are just examples, and the actual savings will depend on the agency’s specific circumstances.
 It’s also worth considering that freelancers may require more management and supervision, which could lead to additional costs.

 Lower training costs

-When an agency hires an internal employee, the employee has to be trained on the agency’s processes, tools, and procedures.
+When an agency hires an internal employee, the employee must be trained in the agency’s processes, tools, and procedures.
 This process can take time and require additional resources such as training materials and trainers.
-On the other hand, a freelancer comes with the skills and expertise that the agency needs, and they don’t require the same level of internal training.
+On the other hand, a freelancer brings the skills and expertise the agency needs and doesn’t require the same level of internal training.
 This can save the agency time and resources that can be used on other projects.

 It’s also worth mentioning that even if the freelancer needs some initial training on specific tools or processes, it will be much less extensive and time-consuming than training an internal employee from scratch.